Impulse 21

-The Impulse 21, also called the Impulse Eagle, is an American trailerable sailboat that was designed by William E. Cook as a one-design racer and day sailer, It was first built in 1986.
+The Impulse 21, built by Impulse Marine Inc is an American trailerable sailboat that was designed by William E. Cook as a one-design racer and day sailer, It was first built in 1986.

 Production

 The design was initially built by Impulse Marine in the United States.
 After the first 10-12 boats were completed, it was then built under contract by Johnson Boatworks on behalf of Impulse Marine.
 A total of 150 boats were completed, but it is now out of production.

 Design

 The Impulse 21 is a recreational keelboat, built predominantly of fiberglass, with a Klegecell core.
 It has a fractional sloop rig, a raked stem, a cut-out, walk-through, sharply reverse transom that allows ease of boarding, an internally mounted spade-type rudder controlled by a tiller and a fixed fin keel.
 It displaces 1300 lb and carries 600 lb of ballast.

 The boat has a draft of 3.25 ft with the standard keel.

 The design has only a small cuddy cabin for sail and cooler stowage and no sleeping accommodation.

 For sailing the design is equipped with a cockpit that is 9 ft long.
 It has a launcher tube for a spinnaker of 340 sqft and a self-tacking jib.
 The boat is equipped with foam-fill compartments for buoyancy.

 The design has a Portsmouth Yardstick D-PN racing average handicap of 183.